Analysis of the Ensemble Kalman--Bucy Filter for correlated observation noise: Introduction

-\item In section \ref{EnKBF section} we use this consistent representation to derive an EnKBF.
-For uncorrelated observation noise the well posedness was already proven in \cite{StannatLange}, however the correlated noise framework requires an additional term depending on the (pseudo) inverse of the ensemble covariance matrix, that may become singular.
+\item In section \ref{section particle system} we show the well posedness of of the particle system approximating the mean field EnKBF, which we just refer to as the EnKBF.
+For uncorrelated observation noise this was already proven in \cite{StannatLange}, however the correlated noise framework requires an additional term depending on the (pseudo) inverse of the ensemble covariance matrix, that may become singular.
 We prove existence and uniqueness of strong solutions under suitable assumptions by showing that these singularities will never be hit by the filter.
-Due to the stochasticity of the ensemble covariance matrix we can not apply techniques for bounding the spectrum from below found in \cite{DeWiljesReichStannat} and instead dominate its inverse in terms of the ensemble covariance itself.\\ Furthermore we prove the invertibility of the covariance matrix of the mean-field limit.
+Due to the stochasticity of the ensemble covariance matrix we cannot apply techniques for bounding the spectrum from below found for example in \cite{DeWiljesReichStannat} and instead dominate its inverse in terms of the ensemble covariance itself.
+This technique may be of independent interest.

-\item Section \ref{section proof of thm} is devoted to proving the well posedness of the McKean--Vlasov equation governing the mean-field limit of the previously derived EnKBF.
-For linear signals with Gaussian initial conditions and linear observations this result is well known.
-A proof for nonlinear signals that requires the observation function $H$ to be bounded and employs a different version of the EnKBF can be found in \cite{Coghi et al}.
-Linear observations, which are highly relevant in practice, do not seem to be covered by existing literature, even in the simpler case of uncorrelated observation noise.
-We prove the well posedness for this case by using a mixture between a fixed point and a deterministic localization argument.

-\item In section \ref{section propagation of chaos} we derive a propagation of chaos result and discuss the asymptotic bias of the mean-field limit extending previous results in the uncorrelated case found in \cite{StannatLange}.